beovideskevin/dollarlib/README.md

 # Dollarlib

 Dollarlib is a simple php lib, or a very naive and flexible framework.
-I created this lib to build my new media art <a href="https://eldiletante.com/">Gallery</a>
+I created this lib to build my [new media art gallery](https://eldiletante.com/)

 The basic ideas behind this lib are:

 - simple way of building website form templates
 - built all the HTML from inside the php (no HTML and PHP mixed files)
 - provide simple way of doing language change
 - simple routing using functions and enforce the user authentication
-- make querrying the database simple
+- make querying the database simple
 - make easy to send emails and do curl
 - simple registration of classes and helper functions

 In order to test you are going to need three files:

 .htaccess

 ```
 <IfModule mod_rewrite.c>
     RewriteEngine On